Discursive Voter Models on the Supercritical Scale-Free Network: Markov Chains

 For the third graph $\sG_3$ we claim by \cite[Corollary 3.28]{aldous-fill-2014} that adding the internal edges did not increase the relaxation time, and so we have the same bound $t_{\rm rel}(\sG_3) \leq t_{\rm rel}(\sG_2)$.
 By applying \cite[Lemma 4.23]{aldous-fill-2014} we can turn this into a bound on the mixing time

 $\sG_3$ is an \emph{induced} subgraph which will form the fast-mixing core.
 The rest of the construction is by adding pendant trees to create a spanning subgraph which contains this fast-mixing core.

-To this end, $\sG_4$ is simply the ball around $\sG_3$ with one new edge leading to each new vertex: realise the remaining kernel around every vertex in $\sG_3$ in (say) ascending order and add an edge to each discovered vertex only if it new to the construction.

-In the continuing construction, $\sG_5$, we still want to not create any additional cycles -- we want to span the rest of the giant component only by growing trees.
+To this end, in $\sG_5$, we want to not create any additional cycles -- we want to span the rest of the giant component only by growing trees.
 Therefore we will explore the neighbourhood of every vertex in $\sC_4 \setminus \sC_3$ while thinning any label in $\sC_4$, and any labels previously seen in this $\sG_5$ construction.
-This exploration can be done with the usual thinned Galton-Watson exploration using independently drawn labels from $M$.
-In Lemma \ref{g4_subcrit}, later, we will argue that these explorations are subcritical and hence maximally $O(\log^3 N)$
+This exploration can be done with the usual thinned Galton-Watson exploration of Lemma \ref{lemma_tree_exploration} using an independently drawn label from the distribution \eqref{eq_mark_dist} for each vertex, and just skipping the step concerning cycle edges which are instead deleted.
+In Lemma \ref{g4_subcrit}, later, we will argue that these explorations are subcritical and hence maximally $O_{\p}(\log^3 N)$.